What you will learn

 Fees and other costs*

-Please check the CAD and BIM minimum computer requirements for remote learning.
+Please check the CAD and BIM minimum computer requirements.

 Tuition deposits are payable usually within two weeks after a Letter of Offer is issued.